neo-project/global-blockchain-compliance-hub/_posts/1111-11-11-fop-policies-and-procedures.md

 #### Procedure

 - Meet with the leaders of any FOP trip you will be interacting with to discuss your trips and decide on a manner of interaction that is comfortable for all involved.
-- When interacting with strangers, Be cordial, but vague, about your trip plans.
+- When interacting with strangers, be cordial, but vague, about your trip plans.
 Do not advertise, but do not hide, that you are a Harvard orientation program.
 Don't tell strangers where you're going and don't give out personal information.

 ### Lightning